InsideOut Institute Logo

 • Increased isolation and withdrawal from activities previously enjoyed

-• Erratic behaviour (e.g. shoplifting food or spending large amounts of money on food)
+• Erratic behaviour (e.g., shoplifting food or spending large amounts of money on food)

 Treatment Options

-Research suggests that a range of psychological therapies such as Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT) and Interpersonal Therapy (IPT) are most effective.
+Research suggests that a range of psychological therapies such as Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), and Interpersonal Therapy (IPT) are most effective.
 Ongoing medical monitoring by a GP and nutrition support with a Dietitian is also important.
+For adults, CBT has been shown to be the most effective for treatment of BED.
+‘Guided self-help’ has also been shown to be effective.

-For any person with BED, it is important to seek care from an empathetic and skilled GP who can remained involved in your care throughout treatment and can monitor your physical health.
-A trained and skilled community clinician will almost always be needed to deliver evidence based treatment.
+Hospital-based treatment may be required if the symptoms are very severe or if there are any medical complications that may need immediate treatment.
+For any individual with BED, it is important to seek care from an empathetic and skilled GP who can remain involved in care throughout treatment to monitor physical health.
+A trained and skilled community clinician will almost always be needed to deliver evidence-based treatment.